Bar Owners in Ames React to ‘Short Notice’ Closures

-AMES, Iowa — Business owners are now closing their doors and laying off employees for the second time this year as cases of COVID-19 continue to spread in their counties.
+AMES, Iowa — Business owners are now closing their doors and laying off employees for the second time this year as coronavirus cases continue to spread in their counties.

 Story County is one of the six counties that were forced to close all bars, taverns, wineries, breweries, distilleries, and nightclubs by 5 p.m.
 Thursday.
 Bar owners there said they were surprised by the sudden proclamation.

-“Flashbacks from last few months, a few months ago, really disappointed frustrated and angry, confused, the whole whirlwind of, you know, emotions,” Torrent Brewing Company Owner Andy McCormick said.
+“Flashbacks from last few months, a few months ago, really disappointed frustrated and angry, confused, the whole whirlwind of emotions,” Torrent Brewing Company Owner Andy McCormick said.

 This is the second time McCormick has had to shut down his brewery this year.

-“The first time, you know, we entered that closure with, you know, normal, normal revenue streams and normal bank accounts and we haven’t returned to those normal levels now Yeah, we have to try to survive, again, and unfortunately it’s not just as damaging for me it’s damaging for the community.
-It’s damaging for our employees I feel terrible for them,” McCormick said.
+“The first time we entered that closure with normal revenue streams and normal bank accounts and we haven’t returned to those normal levels.
+Now we have to try to survive, again, and unfortunately it’s not just as damaging for me, it’s damaging for the community.
+It’s damaging for our employees.
+I feel terrible for them,” McCormick said.

 McCormick believes the high number of positive COVID-19 cases is not reflective of every business being open and therefore should be governed at a local level.